 MG’s are such fun cars!
-It’s a simple car that provides a feel for the road that even many sports cars lack today.
+It’s a simple car that provides a feel for the road that even many sports cars lack today like enough storage space for Golf Clubs.
 The manual transmission, low body profile, and convertible top gives you total control of the car.
 People stop and smile when you go by; cars honk and other drivers wave to you!

 Before you buy your MG, find a good, local mechanic, if you want to restore only the interior of your car.
 Many people don’t have the necessary tools to completely rebuild an MG engine, even though the mechanics of the MG are relatively straightforward.
 Many cities have one or more shops that specialize in British sports cars, including vintage models, and are more than willing to help you do as much or little as you want to tackle.

 Next, spend some time online.
 There are many sites dedicated to the MG, including clubs, mechanic shops and parts companies, that provide a wealth of information on all aspects of the car.
 Doing your homework here saves you time and money once you decide what you are going to do for your restoration.